openvinotoolkit/datumaro/site/content/en/docs/formats/css.md

 Datumaro can convert a CSS dataset into any other format [Datumaro supports](/docs/user-manual/supported_formats/).
-To get the expected result, convert the dataset to formats that support the segmentation task (e.g. PascalVOC, CamVID, CItyscapes, etc.)
+To get the expected result, convert the dataset to formats that support the segmentation task (e.g. Pascal VOC, CamVID, CItyscapes, etc.)

 There are several ways to convert a CSS dataset to other dataset formats using CLI: